 That could be a stumbling block too…

+To make the curtain, cut the fabric.
 For this door window treatment, I just simply cut the fabric in half lengthwise:

 Just like when I’m sewing a curtain, the iron is an important part of getting the fabric turned into a curtain.